 For normal muscle function, muscle tissue and nerve connections between the brain and muscle must be normal.
-In motor neuron diseases, motor nerves do not stimulate muscles normally.
+Muscle movement is initiated by nerve cells that are located in the spinal cord and in the front part of the brain (called the motor cortex—see Using the Brain to Move a Muscle).
+These nerve cells connect with nerves that stimulate muscles to move (called motor nerves).
+In motor neuron diseases, these nerve cells progressively deteriorate.
 As a result, muscles weaken, waste away (atrophy), and can become completely paralyzed even though the muscles themselves are not the cause of the problem.

 Motor neuron diseases have various forms, such as amyotrophic lateral sclerosis (the most common), primary lateral sclerosis, progressive pseudobulbar palsy, progressive muscular atrophy, progressive bulbar palsy, and postpolio syndrome.
 These disorders are more common among men and usually develop in people who are in their 50s.
 The cause is usually unknown.
 About 5 to 7% of people who have a motor neuron disease have a hereditary type and thus have family members who also have the disease.

 Different parts of the nervous system may be affected first.
 For example, some forms of motor neuron disease affect the mouth and throat first.
 Others affect a hand or foot first or affect them most severely.

 Long-lasting paralysis can lead to permanent shortening of muscles (contractures).

 Muscle strength is affected, but people do not have pain or any changes in sensation.
 Depression is common.